-sage won't get lost in the clutter and you have more room to negotiate on price.
-Bad times also feed an entrepreneurial spirit mesvour as laid-off workers start their own businesses - and those startups need to market themselves to survive.
+For starters, your message won't get lost in the clutter and you have more room to negotiate on price.
+Bad times also feed an entrepreneurial spirit as laid-off workers start their own businesses - and those startups need to market themselves to survive.